MSLNZ/Mass-Circular-Weighing/docs/scheme_table.rst

 5. The number of acceptable runs that have been collected (not editable)

 Entries in these columns must follow specific formats.
-For example, within a weight group individual masses are described by strings, and multiple masses in a weight group are grouped into a weight group using '+'.
+For example, within a weight group individual masses are described by their 'weight IDs' (strings), and multiple masses in a weight group are grouped into a weight group using '+'.
 Weight groups in a comparison are separated by spaces.
 For example, the scheme table might look like this: